Einstein Foundation Berlin: Einstein Foundation Award

 In 2021, the Einstein Foundation launched the Einstein Foundation Award for Promoting Quality in Research.
-Since then, the foundation has annually honored contributions that fundamentally increase the validity of research and science and thereby significantly promote their social benefit.
-Enabling free access to research worldwide (Open science), establishing equal international cooperation ("Big Team Science"), or commitment to high ethical standards in research are just a few facets of award-worthy activities.
+Since then, the foundation has annually honored contributions that increase the validity of research and science, thereby promoting their social benefit.
+Examples of award-worthy activities include enabling free access to research worldwide (Open science), establishing equal international cooperation ("Big Team Science"), and commitment to high ethical standards.

 The prize, worth a total of 500,000 euros, is awarded by the Einstein Foundation Berlin together with the QUEST Center for Responsible Research at the Berlin Institute of Health in the Charité (BIH) in three categories: The "Individual Award" honors researchers or small research groups with 200,000 euros each, and the "Institutional Award" honors organizations and scientific institutions.
 The "Early Career Award" honors innovative ideas from scientists at the beginning of their careers with 100,000 euros.

 The Einstein Foundation Award is financed by the Damp Foundation over a period of ten years and is additionally supported by the State of Berlin.
 The publishers Nature Portfolio and Public Library of Science (PLOS), as well as the Max Planck Foundation and the Berlin University Alliance, support the Einstein Foundation Berlin in the international establishment and implementation of the award.